 Students in multiple locations interact with the instructor and their fellow classmates using distance delivery methods such as cable, Interactive Video (ITV) and online.

 Cable - Cable allows students to take cable courses in the convenience of their home.
-Courses are broadcast on Oceanic Time Warner Cable digital channel 355 and 354 and video-on-demand channel 358.
 Courses are either live or pre-recorded.
 In most cable courses, there will be an online component for outside class communication, material distribution and assignments.
 More information is available in the Cable Student Guide

 Interactive Video (ITV) – ITV allows students to take a course from one location while the instructor teaches from another.
 Class meetings are held at a specific time and place (synchronous).
 Both instructor and students can see and hear each other, simulating a face-to-face class environment.
 In most ITV courses, there will be an online component for outside class communication, material distribution and assignments.
 More information is available in the ITV Student Guide.

 Online – The Internet allows students to take a course from home using a personal computer.
 Depending on the online course, students may be required to log in at a specific day and time (synchronous) or at anytime (asynchronous).
 More information is available in the Online Learning Student Guide

 Familiarity with using a computer and basic online skills is required.
 Online Skills Tutorial

 Students should have access to a computer connected to the Internet.
 Computer requirements will vary depending on each course.
 Students should check with their instructor for specific computer requirements.
 If the course is using Laulima, then students should review the technical checklist.